01alp/game-project/README.md

 Develop a responsive website, for a fictional casino company according to the listed Technical and Functional Requirements below.
 Main
 ● React
-:fa-dot-circle-o: Create-react-app and NX are not allowed! (no quick setup tools) ● Redux Saga
+    oCreate-react-app and NX are not allowed! (no quick setup tools) ● Redux Saga
 ● TypeScript
 ● Webpack
 ● SCSS
-:fa-dot-circle-o: MUI styling libraries are allowed
+    o MUI styling libraries are allowed
 ● Material-UI
 ● Responsiveness